hujinsen/pytorch-StarGAN-VC/README.md

 ## Update 2019/06/10

-The former implementation's network structure is the network of the original paper, but in order to achieve better conversion effect, the following modifications are made in this update:
+The former implementation's network structure is the network of the original paper, but in order to achieve better conversion result, the following modifications are made in this update:
 - Modification of classifier without training problem
 - Update loss function
 - Modify the discriminator activation function to tanh